IndexCoop/ITIPS/ITIPS/ITIP-004.md

 **BaseManager Permissions**

 The BaseManager contract will need finer grained permissions for methods that route module calls.
-A simple way of achieving this is to add a `protectedModules` mapping to the Manager which allows the methodologist to register sensitive modules and define which extensions may call them.
-New modules would be unprotected by default.
+A simple way of achieving this is to add a `protectedModules` mapping to the Manager which allows the methodologist to register sensitive modules and define which extensions may call them. **New modules would be unprotected by default**.

 **Fee Security**